AliSoftware/OHHTTPStubs/README.md

 A class to stub network requests easily: test your apps with **fake network data** (stubbed from file) and **custom response times**.

 `OHHTTPStubs` is very useful to write **Unit Tests** and return fake network data from your fixtures, or to **simulate slow networks** in order to check your application behavior in bad network conditions.
-It works with `NSURLConnection`, `AFNetworking`, or any networking framework you chose to use.
+It works with `NSURLConnection`, new iOS7/OSX.9's `NSURLSession`, `AFNetworking` (both 1.x and 2.x), or any networking framework that use Cocoa's URL Loading System.

 [![Build Status](https://travis-ci.org/AliSoftware/OHHTTPStubs.png?branch=master)](https://travis-ci.org/AliSoftware/OHHTTPStubs)